RikuVan/pinboard_wizard/README.md

 - **Pin with categories**: find your most important bookmarks by pinning them, optionally under a category like `pin:work`, `pin:reading`, `pin:tools`

-### 🤖 **Want AI-Enhanced Bookmarks (Cost-Controlled)**
+### 🤖 **Want Smart Content Extraction**

-Skip expensive AI subscription services.
-Bring your own OpenAI API key and pay only for what you use:
+Multiple content extraction options to fit your needs:

-- **Automatic metadata**: AI generates titles, descriptions, and tags from URLs
+- **Free extraction**: Built-in Pina service (add API key, no account needed) extracts titles, descriptions, and content
-- **Your costs, your control**: Usually costs pennies per month
+- **AI enhancement**: Optional OpenAI integration for intelligent tagging and summaries (bring your own key, ~$0.50-2/month)
-- **No vendor lock-in**: Your data stays in Pinboard, AI is optional
+- **No vendor lock-in**: Your data stays in Pinboard, all enhancements are optional

 ### ☁️ **Want Secure Cloud Backup Options**